Can Oak Hill School serve my child with special needs?

 Students who are placed at the school through their school districts have transportation provided by the school district, by school bus, car service, or mileage reimbursement to parents and guardians.
 Oak Hill School also operates a van service with stops at Serramonte Center in Daly City, the Golden Gate Bridge, and southern Marin.
 Golden Gate Transit bus stops are located near campus.

-Oak Hill School students currently range in chronological age from 5 to 22.
-Within that age range, students generally fall into mild to moderate categories, including students considered high-functioning ASD.
+Oak Hill School students currently range in chronological age from 6 to 22.
+Within that age range, students generally fall into mild to severe categories, including students considered high-functioning ASD.

 What is the developmental range Oak Hill serves?